 Account Type – This will tell if you if the account is a checking, savings, loan, etc. This can be useful for determining how you will use them in the app.

-Once transaction are loaded into Finicity from the initial aggregation you can retrieve the transaction via the Get Customer Transactions Call.
-You can also pull transaction by individual account.
+After transactions are loaded into Finicity from the initial aggregation you can retrieve the transaction via the Get Customer Transactions Call.
+You can also retrieve transactions by individual account.

-Every night Finicity will aggregate transactions for all customer accounts.
+Every night Finicity aggregates transactions for all customer accounts.
 Your application can then retrieve those transactions.
-We recommend pulling the last several days of transactions as sometimes transactions can be posted slightly delayed from their posted date.
-With the Finicity transaction id you can identify transactions you have already pulled versus the new transactions.
+We recommend retrieving the last several days of transactions as sometimes transactions can be posted slightly delayed from their posted date.
+With the Finicity transaction ID, you can identify transactions you have already retrieved versus the new transactions.

 Finicity transaction records will have a posted transaction date, amount, description or memo.
 Other transaction fields will be present based on the account type and based on the availability of the data point at the financial institution.
 Finicity will also include a normalized payee and categorization data for the transaction.
 See the associated articles for more details on all the data points available.

 How do pending transactions work?

 A pending transaction is a transaction that has been initiated but has not been cleared or posted by the institution.
 Pending transactions are ephemeral.
 Each connection to an institution will capture pending transactions that are available at that time; if any of those transactions are not found in a subsequent connection, they will be deleted from the data.